RsyncProject/rsync/rsync.1.md

 0.  `--human-readable`, `-h`

     Output numbers in a more human-readable format.
-There are 3 possible
+There are 3 possible levels:

-    levels: (1) output numbers with a separator between each set of 3 digits (either a comma or a period, depending on if the decimal point is represented by a period or a comma); (2) output numbers in units of 1000 (with a character suffix for larger units -- see below); (3) output numbers in units of 1024.
+    1. output numbers with a separator between each set of 3 digits (either a comma or a period, depending on if the decimal point is represented by a period or a comma).
+    2. output numbers in units of 1000 (with a character suffix for larger units -- see below).
+    3. output numbers in units of 1024.

     The default is human-readable level 1.
 Each `-h` option increases the level by one.
 You can take the level down to 0 (to output numbers as pure